We understand health care can be confusing. At Highmark, we're listening.

 Once you enroll, you can review your benefit booklet online at the My Benefits page on the website.

 And what about staying healthy?
 Regular check-ups, vision care, maternity care and well-child care visits are important ways to take care of yourself and your family.
-With health care coverage that includes preventive care, you don’t have to think twice about scheduling regular check-ups.
+With health insurance coverage that includes preventive care, you don’t have to think twice about scheduling regular check-ups.

-When you go to a health care provider, your health insurance identification card shows the provider which plan you have and the payment you are expected to make for the service.
+When you go to a health care provider, your health insurance identification (ID) card shows the provider which plan you have and the payment you are expected to make for the service.
 The provider then sends a claim (a bill for the services provided) to your insurance company, and, if the service is covered, the insurance company pays the provider for the service.
-You receive an Explanation of Benefits (EOB) statement from the insurance company that tells you the amount the insurance company paid for the service and any remaining amount that you owe the provider.
+You will receive an Explanation of Benefits (EOB) statement from the insurance company that tells you the amount the insurance company paid for the service and any remaining amount that you owe the provider.
 If you did not pay at the time you received care, you will receive a bill from the provider for the amount you owe.

-· A coinsurance is the specified percentage amount of the provider’s reasonable charge for covered services that you are required to pay for care after you have met your deductible.
+· Coinsurance is the specified percentage amount of the provider’s reasonable charge for covered services that you are required to pay for care after you have met your deductible.
 For example, if the health insurance company pays 80 percent of the cost for a service, you would pay 20 percent coinsurance.

 A Preferred-Provider Organization (PPO) gives you access to a network of participating doctors, hospitals and other health care providers.
 If you receive care from a network provider, you pay a lower share of the cost.
 You can also choose to go to a doctor or hospital out of the network and pay a higher share of the cost for your care.
 You do not need to have a primary care physician to coordinate your care.